My tenancy didn't go ahead but the landlord won't return my holding deposit – what can I do to get it back?

 - You were unable to start the tenancy after 14 days despite your best efforts

-- You didn't want to start the tenancy because you were asked to pay an illegal fee (or do something else that is banned by the Tenant Fees Act), or the landlord/agent's actions made it unreasonable to expect you to proceed with the tenancy (e.g. including unfair terms in the tenancy agreement or acting in a harassing or aggressive way)
+- You didn't want to start the tenancy because you were asked to pay an illegal fee (or do something else that is banned by the Tenant Fees Act), or the landlord/agent's actions made it unreasonable to expect you to proceed with the tenancy (e.g. by including unfair terms in the tenancy agreement or acting in a harassing or aggressive way)

 The landlord can retain the holding deposit if you: